Does White Vinegar Kill Black Mold?

 Can a mixture of white vinegar and baking soda kill black mold?

 Baking soda has no properties that enable it to kill black mold.
 However, it’s an excellent scouring solution.
 So, mixing it with white vinegar can result in a solution that breaks up the spores faster than using vinegar alone.
-Simply put, it’s easier to brush off the moldy growth with this sort of solution.
+Simply put, this solution makes it easier to brush off the moldy growth.

 What’s the cost of white vinegar?